tanmay-bhat/tanmay-bhat.github.io/content/posts/zonekeeper.md

 By default, zonekeeper watches all namespaces.
 If you want to watch only specific namespaces, you can update the `WATCH_NAMESPACE` environment variable in the deployment manifest file with the namespaces you want to watch, comma separated.

 ### Filtering Pods based on Labels
-Zone keeper by default watches all pods.
+Zonekeeper by default watches all pods.
 If you want to watch only specific pods based on labels, you can run zonekeeper with `--pod-label-selector` flag.
 This flag accepts multiple labels and values separated by comma.
 For example :
 ```bash
 ./zonekeeper --pod-label-selector=app=nginx,env=prod
 ```

+### Metrics
+Zonekeeper exposes the below metrics on `/metrics` endpoint by default at port `8080` :

+- `zonekeeper_label_updates_failed_total` : The total number of pod label updates that failed.

+- `zonekeeper_label_updates_total` : The total number of pod label updates that succeeded.

+- `zonekeeper_nodes_watched` : The total number nodes that are being watched by zonekeeper.

+- `zonekeeper_k8s_reconciliations_total` : The total number of kubernetes reconciliations that have been performed by zonekeeper.

 ### Zonekeeper vs Running Prometheus Agent as Daemonset